kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I send a mail to the `trata@policia.es` email, an anonymous email where I'm told I can send information safely.
 - [The email and responses](../../content/documents/emails/trata@policia.pdf).
-- I get a response from Denia police who were [decidedly unhelpful in February](february.md#policia-nacional).
+- I get a response from Dénia police who were [decidedly unhelpful in February](february.md#policia-nacional).
 - I do not respond.

 ## Silvia

 - The hackers imply that Silvia is the trumpet teacher's daughter and post pictures of a child who is supposed to be her.
 - The implication is that the trumpet teacher had a drug debt that he couldn't pay off and the pornographers had threatened to target his daughter Silvia.
-- In order to avoid this, the trumpet teacher had agreed to target and drug me at the conservatory of Denia.
+- In order to avoid this, the trumpet teacher had agreed to target and drug me at the conservatory of Dénia.

 ![pic]( ../../content/images/targeted-women/oct-24/1.png)